aws/amazon-eks-pod-identity-webhook/README.md

       namespace: default
       annotations:
         # optional: A comma-separated list of initContainers and container names
-        #   to skip adding volumes and environemnt variables
+        #   to skip adding volumes and environment variables
         eks.amazonaws.com/skip-containers: "init-first,sidecar"
+        # optional: Defaults to 86400, or value specified in ServiceAccount
+        #   annotation as shown in previous step, for expirationSeconds if not set
+        eks.amazonaws.com/token-expiration: "86400"
     spec:
       serviceAccountName: my-serviceaccount
       initContainers: